Breeze/breeze-client/readme.doc.md

 ## Release Notes

-With release 2.0, the deployment of Breeze has change significantly, but the API has not.
+With release 2.0, the deployment of Breeze has changed significantly, but the API has not.

 See <a href="http://breeze.github.io/doc-js/release-notes.html" target="_blank">the release notes on breeze.github.io</a>.